da1nerd/download_bintray/README.md

 ./bin/download_bintray -u someuser -d ~/bintray_backup -c
 ```

-The `-c` option will verify the size of the downloaded file.
+The `-c` option will verify the size of the downloaded files.
 This will slow down the process, but the results are cached so re-runs have no performance penalty.
 By performing a file check you can safely recover from a corrupt download after a network interruption by simply re-running the program.